viper3400/pilot-period/blog/2022-12-01-how-i-became-a-tester.md

 My job was to install, configure and take the software into production at the customer's site (within the scope of implementation projects).
 Furthermore, I provided remote support from the office.
 If errors occurred during operation, I was the first point of contact for the customer.

-From today's point of view this seems unthinkable, but at that time there was no dedicated tester or test process in my team.
+At this time there was no tester or test process in my team.
 Nor was there a clearly defined release process.
 The developers tested themselves, sent debug versions (all in one *.exe files) via email to the customer.
 The customer then tried it out and put the version into operation.

 This was my first contact with a mantra, which is still with me today: